-Letter from the editor for the first issue of Volume 8, 2018.
+Letter from the editor for the second issue of Volume 8, 2018.

 RAND Health Quarterly

 RAND Health Quarterly is an online journal that showcases the breadth and depth of RAND's health-related research.
 Our work spans a wide range of topics each year, including health policy and health economics; health care delivery, quality, and patient safety; clinical care; global health; mental health; health promotion and disease prevention; public health and emergency preparedness; military health; research methods; and science policy.